 “This result indicates that evolution has driven the system to the ‘optimal’ arrangement possible, given these constraints,” he said.
 “We still know nothing about the cellular and molecular mechanisms that underlie this beautiful and highly organized arrangement in birds.
 So, future research directions will include efforts to decipher how these patterns develop in the embryo.”

-The paper, “Avian photoreceptor patterns represent a disordered hyperuniform solution to a multiscale packing problem,” was published February 24 in Physical Review E. The work was supported by grants from the National Science Foundation (grant no. DMS-1211087), National Cancer Institute (grant no. U54CA143803); the National Institutes of Health (grant nos.
-EY018826, HG006346 and HG006790); the Human Frontier Science Program; the German Research Foundation (DFG); and the Simons Foundation (grant no. 231015).
+The paper, “Avian photoreceptor patterns represent a disordered hyperuniform solution to a multiscale packing problem,” was published on February 24 in Physical Review E. The work was supported by grants from the National Science Foundation (grant no. DMS-1211087), National Cancer Institute (grant no. U54CA143803); the National Institutes of Health (grant nos.
+EY018826, HG006346, and HG006790); the Human Frontier Science Program; the German Research Foundation (DFG); and the Simons Foundation (grant no. 231015).